robertklee/COCO-Human-Pose/README.md

 ## Deployed Model

-Our model is deployed [at this website](https://share.streamlit.io/robertklee/coco-human-pose/main/human_pose_app.py)!
+Our model is deployed [online here](https://share.streamlit.io/robertklee/coco-human-pose/main/human_pose_app.py)!
 Please be aware that the model only supports single-person human pose estimation.
 In the event there are multiple people in the frame, the model will label the skeleton of the **center-most person**.

 Feel free to check out our demo photos, or upload your own to try out.
 If you encounter any issues, please open an issue in this repository.